DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/reference/local-paging.md

 # LocalPaging Plugin Reference

-Plugin that performs local paging.
+Plugin that performs local pagination.
 It also changes current page if the provided one can not be applied due to smaller amount of available pages.

 ## User Reference